 Mitsuru Claire Chino

-Executive Officer, General Manager of Legal Division, Itochu Corporation, Japan
+Executive Officer and General Counsel, Itochu Corporation, Japan

 1988, BA, Smith College; 1991, JD, Cornell Law School.
 Formerly: Partner, Graham & James; since 2000...